On Reinforcement Learning and Distribution Matching for Fine-Tuning Language Models with no Catastrophic Forgetting: Introduction

 \section{Introduction}

 Pre-trained language models \citep{devlin-etal-2019-bert,radford2019language} are changing the landscape of Machine Learning research and practice.
 Due to their strong generative capabilities many studies have found it sufficient to ``nudge'' these models to conform to global preferences defined over the generated sequences instead of training from scratch using annotated data.
-These preferences could include topic and sentiment~\citep{plug_and_play_20}, valid musical notes and molecular structures~\citep{KL_Jaques17}, code compilability~\citep{korbak2021code}, balancing gender bias~\citep{khalifa_2021}, evaluation metrics for Machine Translation and Summarization~\citep{seq_lvl_train_RanzatoCAZ15,bahdanau_actor-critic_2016}, or direct human feedback~\citep{Ziegler19,ziegler_summarize2021}.
+These preferences could include topic and sentiment~\citep{plug_and_play_20}, valid musical notes and molecular structures~\citep{KL_Jaques17}, code compilability~\citep{korbak2021code}, reducing distributional biases~\citep{khalifa_2021, ethical_lm_deepmind}, evaluation metrics for Machine Translation and Summarization~\citep{seq_lvl_train_RanzatoCAZ15,bahdanau_actor-critic_2016}, or direct human feedback~\citep{Ziegler19,ziegler_summarize2021}.
 This large body of studies is driven by two different paradigms: \emph{Reward Maximization} (RM) and \emph{Distribution Matching} (DM).

-\paragraph{Reward Maximization} RM exploits the intuitive notion that we can nudge pre-trained models towards some preferences by providing global sequence-level rewards when the model generates outputs that satisfy desired features.
-For instance, if the model is producing toxic content, we can apply Reinforcement Learning (RL) techniques to discourage it from producing similar content again in the future.
-However, the risk of naively applying RL is that the model can undergo \emph{catastrophic forgetting} of its original distribution.
+\paragraph{Reward Maximization} RM intuitively nudge\ptmdII{s} pre-trained models towards \ptmdII{certain} preferences by providing global sequence-level rewards when the model generates outputs that satisfy desired features.
+For instance, if the model is producing toxic content, we can apply Reinforcement Learning (RL) techniques to discourage it from producing similar content.
+However, naively applying RL yields \ptmdII{a} model that \ptmdII{can} undergo \emph{catastrophic forgetting} of its original distribution.
 For example, it can degenerate into producing a single nonsensical but at least nontoxic sequence.
-Although several studies have considered hand-crafting general rewards to ensure desirable features like fluency~\citep{LiuLSNCP16,RL_TambwekarDMMHR19}, coming up with rewards that are not incomplete or imperfect is highly non-trivial~\citep{Wu_googleMT16,VedantamZP15}.
-These challenges have sparked a wide discussion on the overall effectiveness of RM for some tasks such as Neural Machine Translation~\citep{Choshen20WeaknessRL,KiegelandK21}.
+Although several studies have considered hand-crafting general rewards to ensure desirable features like fluency~\citep{LiuLSNCP16,RL_TambwekarDMMHR19}, coming up with complete or perfect rewards is highly non-trivial~\citep{Wu_googleMT16,VedantamZP15}.
+This has sparked a wide discussion on the overall effectiveness of RM for some tasks such as machine translation~\citep{Choshen20WeaknessRL,KiegelandK21}. \fmdII{The figure is nice, but small print is a bit pale, perhaps make the color darker.}